Amit12690/model_training/yolov3_pytorch/Yolov3_training_steps.md

 ### Pre-requisites for training Yolov3 - pytorch

+This repo has been extended completely from : https://github.com/eriklindernoren/PyTorch-YOLOv3

 #### 1. The training repo (scripts)

 - For yolov3 , clone the repo : https://github.com/Amit12690/model_training.git [branch : master]